duncombe/wikis/Development-of-Test-Themes.md

     *  [NERACOOS Water Level Display](http://p5.neracoos.org/products/modeldata/popup.html?page=popup&platform=hampton&model_type=NEC)
     *  [NERACOOS Water Level Obs/Model Viewer](http://www.neracoos.org/datatools/forecast/modelobs)

+### Vertical temperature gradients in a storm forecast region?
+Collect all in situ observations in a given geographical region and determine which are sufficient to calculate vertical gradients.
+For those platforms with vertical profiles, search for one or more models covering the same area in time and space and compare models to obs.

 ## Scenario B: Oil Tanker Spill
 An oil tanker loaded has collided with another vessel 5 nautical miles SE of the entrance to Delaware Bay _(NOTE: can we use another coast, maybe SF Bay?)_.
 A large quantity of oil has been released into the marine environment, threatening the shoreline of a particular coastline.